 You should take a moment to compare the two, and decide which is right for your international travels.

 During my recent trip to the Dominican Republic, I was made aware through a Facebook group that the country requires Tourist Cards upon entry.
 Apparently, they’re not the only country, as Mexico started a similar process in 2015.
 While you can purchase upon arrival, it may be wise to order ahead of time.
 You’ll be able to save the bar code to your mobile phone, or print and carry.

 Having access to your travel insurance information the moment it is needed is invaluable.
-The InsureMyTrip app provides easy access to policy number and contact information for travelers needing assistance.
+The InsureMyTrip comparison site provides easy access to policy number and contact information for travelers needing assistance.
 After signing in to the app, its features can be used with or without an Internet connection, making it a useful tool for traveling around the world.